antony-a-n/aws-vpc-using-AWS-CLI/README.md

  ## Resources created by this code
 -   2 public subnets
--	1 private subnet
+-	1 Private subnet
--	1 public route table
+-	1 Public route table
--	1 private route table
+-	1 Private route table
 -	1 NAT gateway
 -	1 Internet gateway
--	1 elastic IP
+-	1 Elastic IP
 -	1 Bastion instance
--	1 front-end instance
+-	1 Front-end instance
 -	1 backend -instance

-#### Before proceeding please make sure that you have configured an IAM user with programmatic access EC2 full permission.
+#### Before proceeding please make sure that you have configured an IAM user with programmatic access and EC2 full permission.

 FYI, We will keep our bastion and front-end server in public subnets, and the backend server will be placed in the private subnet and it will connect to the internet via the NAT gateway.